 The outcome depends on the severity of intraventricular hemorrhage and how premature the baby is when it develops this.
 The more developed a baby is, the less its risk.

-Most babies who suffer intraventricular hemorrhage of grade 1 or 2 will survive, and with minimal damage.
+Most babies who suffer grade 1 or 2 will survive, and with minimal damage.

-Less than about a third of babies with grade 3 or 4 intraventricular hemorrhage die because of it or may suffer severe long-term damage.
+Less than about a third of babies with grade 3 or 4 die because of it or may suffer severe long-term damage.

 If treated properly and caught early on though, the prognosis of most cases can be very promising.